-If the manager CAN NOT control their emotions as well as they should, their team is 10% more likely to let their emotions take control of them.
+If the manager can NOT control their emotions as well as they should, their team is 10% more likely to let their emotions take control of them.

-A buy cycle means that how salespeople buy impacts whether or not they will be empathic to procrastinators, price shoppers, and comparison shoppers.
+A buy cycle means that how salespeople buy impacts whether or not they will be empathetic to procrastinators, price shoppers, and comparison shoppers.
 Because they struggle with buying, it is impossible for them to help their buyers make one.